 His career took off, and he initially became known as an exciting and innovative composer of distinctive electronic scores for television documentaries and drama productions.
 He later developed a love of writing and arranging music for strings and orchestra which, together with an unusual approach to using voices and an organic mixture of electronica, has since seen his work evolve into many different genres, from period scores to drum and bass, from theatre production to live events and ultimately, movie scores.

-His most recent major work was the score for MOBY DICK starring William Hurt, Ethan Hawke, Gillian Anderson, Charlie Cox & Donald Sutherland.
+His most recent film involves a partnership with writer/director Damian Mc Carthy, whose debut feature CAVEAT opened in summer 2021 and previous to that, the score for MOBY DICK starring William Hurt, Ethan Hawke, Gillian Anderson, Charlie Cox & Donald Sutherland.

 A GOOD WOMAN starring Scarlett Johansson & Helen Hunt, was an adaptation of Oscar Wilde's original play 'Lady Windermere's Fan' and relocated to the Amalfi coast, of the 1930's.
 The movie was directed by Mike Barker, who Richard has a successful ongoing relationship, which includes scores for both MOBY DICK & SEA WOLF starring Sebastian Koch.
 Their collaboration started in the 90's at the BBC with Anne Bronte's THE TENANT OF WILDFELL HALL, later followed by TO KILL A KING - a movie which tells of events at the end of the English Civil War with Tim Roth as Oliver Cromwell, and a cast including Olivia Williams, Dougray Scott & Rupert Everett.